I Seem Like A Hillbilly But I’m Not

 So as you can see, there are aspects of my life that, on the surface, seem like I fit the “ol’ hillbilly of the Ozarks” stereotype.
 If you looked at me from across the street in my overalls, missing tooth and faithful dog, you would think “hey, here comes’ Jeb!”
 But it’s not like that at all.

 I can’t do much about my appearance or my neighbors.
 I like what I like, and I’m not ashamed of it.
-But there is more to me than an old stereotype.
+Although I could keep track of my calories a little more, But there is more to me than an old stereotype.
 There’s more than what you see.
 I have worked hard to live a good life and break free from appearances.

 It’s tough though.
 People see what they see and it’s hard to overcome that.
 We are wired as humans to quickly assess strangers to find out if someone is dangerous or safe.